Posted: by Allison

 - Better security because they have the equipment and expertise needed to work with the high risk industries.
 You want both your donors and the nonprofit highly protected.

-- A solution that has an all-in-one integration solution to set up payment gateways for donors.
+- A solution that has an all-in-one integration solution to set up an online payment gateway for donors.
 This will especially come in handy if you decide to integrate into an eCommerce website.

 - Time-saving solutions because your donors and supporters will be able to have more control over the entire donation process.
 Forget solely asking for cash or checks!